DETAILED ACTION

 In re claim 11, the proposed combination yields (all mapping directed to Serrano Carmona unless otherwise stated) wherein the predefined electrical stimulation protocol further includes determining whether the parameter is within a predetermined threshold after being adjusted (fig. 9: after amplitude ‘A’ is increased at step 858, the algorithm goes back to step 856, where the current amplitude ‘A’ is checked to determine if it’s within a predetermined threshold ‘Amax’; [0052-0054]).

-In re claim 13, regarding the limitations, “An electrode positioning method, the electrode positioning method comprising:
+In re claim 13, regarding the limitations, “an electrode positioning method, the electrode positioning method comprising:

 wherein the interpretation of the lateralization decision comprises a visual representation of the set of recording electrodes;

-determine a functional midline of the spine based on the predefined electrical stimulation protocol and the updated lateralization decision determined for each of the subsets of contact points from the plurality of contact points;
+determining, using the at least a processor, a functional midline of the spine based on the predefined electrical stimulation protocol and the updated lateralization decision determined for each of the subsets of contact points from the plurality of contact points;

-identify a location of the stimulation electrode relative to the location of the functional midline of the spine based on an aggregation of the received electrophysiologic signals;
+identifying, using the at least a processor, a location of the stimulation electrode relative to the location of the functional midline of the spine based on an aggregation of the received electrophysiologic signals;

-adapt video information to a fluoroscopy screen such that an animated image of the location of the stimulation electrode identified by the algorithm module is superimposed over the screen in real time, wherein the animated image of the location of the stimulation electrode and the fluoroscopy screen are aligned by at least a reference point; and
+adapting, using the at least a processor, video information to a fluoroscopy screen such that an animated image of the location of the stimulation electrode identified by an algorithm module is superimposed over the fluoroscopy screen in real time,

 see in re claim 1 above.